printezisn/games-couples-run/README.md

 1. Install **pnpm** (e.g. with `npm i -g pnpm`).
 1. Download the node packages with `pnpm i`.
 1. Install **ffmpeg** to convert audio files.
+1. Copy the contents of `.env.template` into `.env` and set the environment variables for Firebase.

 ## Stack